JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 #### LDAP Servers sub-tab

-In this tab you can add modify LDAP Servers to be used as default authentication method.
+If your backend database is LDAP, you will have this tab where you can add modify LDAP Servers to be used as default authentication method.
 See below image

 ![image](../../../assets/tui-authn-ldap-servers.png)